SalomePlatform/yacs/doc/scratch.rst

   **A dataflow link is added**

-In order to make the presentation of the schema more convenient from the user point of view the links can be rebuilt with help of **Rebuild links** command from :ref:`visualization`.
+In order to make the presentation of the schema more convenient from the user point of view the links and nodes can be automatically placed with help of **arrange nodes recursion** command from the context menu of **newShema_1** node.